fiffeek/hyprdynamicmonitors/README.md

 - Event-driven architecture responding to monitor and power state changes in real-time
 - Profile-based configuration with different settings for different monitor setups
 - Template support for dynamic configuration generation
+- Hot reloading: automatically detects and applies configuration changes without restart by watching config files (optional)
 - Configurable UPower queries for custom power management systems
 - Desktop notifications for configuration changes (optional)

 ## Design Philosophy

 The service is designed to fail fast on most issues, which means it should be run under systemd or a wrapper script for automatic restarts.
 It applies the configuration on startup, so restarts keep it operational even when critical failures occur.

-The reasoning is that it's easier to resume operations from a fresh start than to ensure no events are missed (the program is idle most of the time anyway).
+For configuration changes, the service provides hot reloading that watches for file modifications and automatically applies updates without restart.
+When hot reloading encounters issues, the service gracefully falls back to its fail-fast behavior, ensuring reliability over attempting complex recovery scenarios.

 ## Installation